wp-plugins/vebra-properties/readme.txt

 = 1.19 =

 Added page title code for property details page and fixed some issues with google maps javascript clash with themes

+= 1.20 =

+Minor fix to dimension to stop repeating.
+Also added short code soldlet option

 == Changelog ==